Shiren the Wanderer GB2: Magic Castle of the Desert

-Shiren the Wanderer GB2: Magic Castle of the Desert (Note: Known in Japan as Fushigi no Dungeon: Fūrai no Shiren GB2: Sabaku no Majō (不思議のダンジョン のシレンGB2 〜の〜, Fushigi no Danjon Fūrai no Shiren GB2 Sabaku no Majō).) is a roguelike role-playing video game developed by Chunsoft.
+Shiren the Wanderer GB2: Magic Castle of the Desert (Note: Known in Japan as Fushigi no Dungeon: Fūrai no Shiren GB2: Sabaku no Majō (不思議のダンジョン のシレンGB2 〜の〜, Fushigi no Danjon Fūrai no Shiren GB2 Sabaku no Majō)) is a roguelike role-playing video game developed by Chunsoft.
 It is part of the Mystery Dungeon series, and is a sequel to Shiren the Wanderer GB: Monster of Moonlight Village.
 It was originally released for the Game Boy Color by Chunsoft in 2001.
-A Nintendo DS remake (Note: Shiren the Wanderer DS2: Magic Castle of the Desert, known in Japan as Fushigi no Dungeon: Fūrai no Shiren DS2: Sabaku no Majō (不思議のダンジョン のシレンDS2 〜の〜, Fushigi no Danjon Fūrai no Shiren DS2 Sabaku no Majō).) was released by Sega later in 2008.
+A remake (Note: Shiren the Wanderer DS2: Magic Castle of the Desert, known in Japan as Fushigi no Dungeon: Fūrai no Shiren DS2: Sabaku no Majō (不思議のダンジョン のシレンDS2 〜の〜, Fushigi no Danjon Fūrai no Shiren DS2 Sabaku no Majō)) for the Nintendo DS was released by Sega later in 2008.

 Gameplay

 Shiren the Wanderer GB2 is a roguelike, in which the player navigates through randomly generated dungeons, each filled with randomly placed enemy characters.
 Dungeons consist of larger box-like rooms, connected via narrow corridors.
 A map of the dungeon is automatically filled out as the player explores the area.
 While exploring dungeons, the player finds various items and weapons on the ground.
 Movement in the game is turn-based such that every time the player makes a move, the enemies move as well.
 If the player gets killed, they have to either restart the game from the beginning or get help from another player, who can enter the same dungeon and try to rescue them.
 Rescuing can be accomplished via a code that the rescuing player types into their game, or via the use of a Game Link Cable.
 In the Nintendo DS version of the game, players could rescue one another by connecting via the Internet.

 The game has one town that functions as a hub with shops and a place to rest.
 Teleport scrolls allow the player to teleport to town from dungeons and retain all their items, but their level is reset to 1 and they have to play through the dungeon from the beginning again the next time they enter it.